 “Taunie is one of the most remarkable students I’ve ever had the privilege to mentor,” Waite said.
 “After an education spanning the United States and a stint working in Hollywood, she’s poised to take the world by fire.”

 New graduate Kevin Le pursued the e-media concentration and is now working at Accenture, an international management consulting firm that deals with management, strategy and digital technology.
 His long-term goal is to become an information security engineer.
 His work in one class earned him accolades from Professor Monika Alters who noted, “Teams had to create a branding campaign, which included buyer personas, logo and style guides, website, several videos, printed pieces and interactive guides.”
 The clients chose Kevin’s team as the winner.
-Some of Kevin’s team’s work can be found at http://bit.ly/2pQDfjM and http://bit.ly/2qo40il.
-Be sure to check out his digital magazine at http://bit.ly/2qK4gtq.
+Some of Kevin’s team’s work can be found on YouTube and the team's class project page.
+Be sure to check out his digital magazine.